jzucker2/BeKindRewind/README.md

 * tests for XCTest subclass
 * add different types of matchers
 * afnetworking tests
+* JSON serializing in addition to plist serializing
 * make sure that before and after recording/playing blocks are on editor's queue